stepholo/airbnb-clone-project/README.md

 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

 ### 🏆 Project Goals
  - User Management - Implement a secure system for user registration, authentication, and profile management.
  - Property Management - Develop features for property listing creation, updates, and retrieval.
  - Booking System - Create a booking mechanism for users to reserve properties and manage booking details.
  - Payment Processing - Integrate a payment system to handle transactions and record payment details.
  - Review System - Allow users to leave reviews and ratings for properties.
  - Data Optimization - Ensure efficient data retrieval and storage through database optimizations.

 ## 👥 Team Roles
  1. Software Developer: Engineers and stabilizers the product - Backend and Frontend engineers.
  2. Database Administrator: Manages database design, indexing, and optimizations.
  3. DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
  4. QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
  5. Business Analyst: They translate an abstract product idea into a set of tangible requirements.
  6. Product Owner: Owns responsibility for product vision and evolution
  7. Product Manager: Ensures a product is delivered with the set time and budget
  8. UI/UX Designer: Transforms a product into a user friendly design
  9. Software Architecture: Develops the software architecture, select appropriate tools and platforms for implementation
  10. Quality Assurance Engineer: Ensures an application works according to requerements and sports the defects in the App
  11. Test Automation Engineer: Designs a test automation system

-##   Project Tech Stack
+## ⚙️ Technology Stack
  1. Django: A high-level Python web framework used for building the RESTful API.
  2. Django REST Framework: Provides tools for creating and managing RESTful APIs.
  3. PostgreSQL: A powerful relational database used for data storage.
  4. GraphQL: Allows for flexible and efficient querying of data.
  5. Celery: For handling asynchronous tasks such as sending notifications or processing payments.
  6. Redis: Used for caching and session management.
  7. Docker: Containerization tool for consistent development and deployment environments.
  8. CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 ## 🌵 Database Design